-This course provides an introduction to a broad range of areas in mathematics, including set theory, properties of real numbers, algebra, probability, statistics, and basic consumer math.
-Topics in algebra include solving linear and quadratic equations, graphing linear and quadratic equations, inequalities, and applications.
-Topics in probability include the definition of probability, odds, and the probability of compound events.
-The statistics portion of the course covers measures of central tendency, measures of dispersion, and the normal curve.
-Topics in consumer math include simple and compound interest and present value.
-Please note that the minimum passing grade for this course is "C."

-Prerequisite: Pass math skills assessment or MAT 110 with a minimum grade of "C".
+This course provides an introduction to a broad range of areas in mathematics, including algebra, probability, and statistics.
+Topics in algebra include solving and graphing linear, quadratic, and exponential functions in context.
+Topics in probability include counting principles, combination, permutations, compound and independent events.
+The statistics portion of the course covers measures of central tendency, measures of dispersion and the normal curve.
+Please note that the minimum passing grade for this course is "C." Prerequisite: Pass math skills assessment or MAT 110 with a minimum grade of "C".